rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

     {{% pin_it_image "firebase config" "img/posts/complete-firebase-authentication-react-tutorial/firebase-config.jpg" "is-src-set" %}}
   </div>
 </div>

+The firebase website doesn't make it easy to find this page.
+Since it's moved around with every iteration of the website, I cannot give you any clear advice where to find it on your dashboard.
+But it is somewhere there!
+Take it as opportunity to get to know your firebase project dashboard while searching for this mysterious configuration :)

 That's it for the firebase website setup.
 Now you can return to your application in your editor to add the firebase configuration.
 Therefore, create a couple of files in a new dedicated firebase folder.